luizdovalle2/lkg-yaz-scripts/readme.md

 We also present an excerpt of the Yaznevich file for the reader to understand the challenges in processing this file and creating the graph:

-`Excerpt_yaznevich_file`: an excerpt from the full Yaznevich database and includes only information on editions and translations of Lem’s 1957 long essay Dialogues; the excerpt illustrates the structure of the main file.
+`Excerpt_yaznevich_file.xlsx`: an excerpt from the full Yaznevich database and includes only information on editions and translations of Lem’s 1957 long essay Dialogues; the excerpt illustrates the structure of the main file.

 ## 1. Installation and Running